MorganStenberg/League-hub/README.md

 ## **UX**

-### Strategy
+### Strategy & Project goal
-The strategy for League Hub app is about meeting the user need of providing an user-friendly way of organizing your own league.
+The strategy and goal for League Hub app is about meeting the user need of providing an user-friendly way of organizing your own league.
 Where the focus is on making it easy for the user to create and be a part of a league.

 ### **Target Audience**
 This project is made for those that: